CofAndrea/Mern-project/README.md

 -follow this link: [https://mern-course-l0ir.onrender.com](https://mern-course-l0ir.onrender.com)

 For local setup:
-You will need a .env file located in the backend with the following keys: NODE_ENV, PORT, MONGO_URL, JWT_SECRET, JWT_EXPIRES_iN, CLOUD_NAME, CLOUD_API_KEY, CLOUD_API_SECRET
+You will need a .env file located in the backend with the following keys: NODE_ENV, PORT, MONGO_URL, JWT_SECRET, JWT_EXPIRES_IN, CLOUD_NAME, CLOUD_API_KEY, CLOUD_API_SECRET

 -open terminal and copy this:
 ```